 Rank Math has a built-in redirection manager that helps you get rid of 404 and other errors.
 The redirection tab has a few settings that control how the redirections take place.
 Here is a preview of all the settings in this tab.

-Let us see what each of these settings accomplish.
+Let us understand what each of the settings does.